Urgent Care for Lacerations and Stitches

 - the cut is small and not very deep (not more than 1/4 inch deep)

 If your wound does not fit this description, you might need stitches.
 Stitches are not only necessary to stop the bleeding, but they also help speed up healing and prevent infections.

 If you have diabetes, chronic kidney failure or a suppressed immune system, your wounds might not heal as fast or as well as other people, so you might need stitches even in a relatively small lacerations.
-When in doubt, come to our urgent care Rockville, MD office and speak to one of our doctors.
+When in doubt, come to our urgent care in Rockville, MD and speak to one of our providers.

 When Stitches Might Not Be Appropriate

 While stitches might be the most popular choice for closing lacerations, other options might be better in certain cases.
 On the scalp, for example, stitches are either difficult or impossible to use, depending on the area.
 In this case, a provider might use staples to close a deep laceration.

 Skin glue might also be an option, especially in smaller lacerations or on lacerations located in areas where there’s no tension.
 Joints, for example, have a lot of tension because they need to bend and move constantly, so glue might not work and stitches might be needed instead.
 But a not-so-deep laceration on the bicep, for example, could be closed with glue.